6 Best Stainless Steel Water Bottles I Use & Love

 • Overpriced

-I’m a big fan of YETI products, and their Rambler is my most durable stainless steel bottle.
+I’m a big fan of YETI products, and their Rambler is my most durable water bottle.
 Nevertheless, I’ll try to be fair and point out both its strengths and weaknesses as no bottle is perfect.

 The Rambler feels high-end from the moment you pick it up and stands out with remarkable durability.
 Although it comes with a 5-year warranty, it’s built to last a lifetime and should outlast several cheaper bottles with ease.
-While it’s made from the same 18/8 stainless steel as other bottles in this ranking, the difference lies in its bombproof lid and cap.
+While it’s made from the same 18/8 stainless steel as other bottles in this ranking, the difference lies in how it’s constructed and its bombproof cap.

 The bottle’s legendary chug cap deserves its own review.
 It screws on tightly, making it 100% leakproof so you can feel confident that no water will spill, no matter where you keep the bottle.